 BUT I LIVE IN VIRGINIA!

-After all that, when the dispensaries open, they’re only allowed to sell CBD and THCA oil within specific allowable ratios, which means no flowers or dabs or vape carts or edibles or even really potent THCA oil.
-Hey, it’s a start.
+After all that, when the dispensaries open, they’re only allowed to sell CBD and THCA oil within allowable ratios, which means no flowers.
+However, the law was recently amended to specifically allow lollipops, lozenges, capsules, sprays, creams and lotions.
+So ingestibles and topicals.

 I STILL HAVE QUESTIONS!